 Independent Contractor Definition

 Businesses may hire qualified persons called ‘independent contractors’ to perform certain services.
 They are non-employees and paid differently than employees.
-For more information, please consult the IRS.

-Extended Independent Contractor Definition
+Independent Contractor Extended Definition

-Business owners pay non-employee independent contractors differently from their employees.
-Generally, they are required to withhold and pay Medicare and Social Security taxes, withhold income taxes, and pay unemployment taxes on employee wages.
-In case of independent contractors, businesses do not have to pay or withhold any taxes on payments.
+Business owners pay non-employee independent contractors differently than their employees.
+Generally, employers are required to withhold and pay Medicare and Social Security taxes, withhold income taxes, and pay unemployment taxes on employee wages.
+In the case of independent contractors, businesses do not have to pay or withhold any taxes on payments.